 Below are the best selling and most highly reviewed hormone testing services you can easily obtain online.
 Compare the features and prices for yourself to make an informed purchasing decision.

-Overall Everlywell and ZRT Labs are the two most popular home testosterone testing kits within the bodybuilding community.
+Overall Everlywell and ZRT Labs are the two most popular DIY testing kits within the bodybuilding community.
 They not only have a solid reputation but are easy to use, price competitive, deliver results quickly and have been shown to be very accurate amongst user logs and individual reporting in bodybuilding circles.

 Don’t be turned off by high prices, this isn’t just for the kit itself but also pays for trained medical professionals in a laboratory to analyze your saliva and create a report on your hormone levels.
-If you compare these prices to what it would cost to have similar tests done in a local hospital or clinic these DIY home kits are by far the more affordable option.
+If you compare these prices to what it would cost to have similar tests done in a local hospital or clinic these do it yourself home kits are by far the more affordable option.

-More On Blood Vs. Saliva Testing
+More On Blood Vs. Saliva Testing Types

 Going to a clinic to get blood drawn intravenously used to be the only way to test human hormone levels.
 The problems with this method are numerous, from requiring a clinic visit to difficulty locating veins and so on.